Jason-Cyber-Projects/Azure-Siem-Lab/doc/detections.md

 ## 4. Suspicious PowerShell or Administrative Activity

 ### Purpose
-Detect potentially suspicious command execution or administrative behavior on the Windows endpoint.
+Detect potentially suspicious command executions or administrative behavior on the Windows endpoint (The Virtual Machine)

 ### Detection Logic
 PowerShell and administrative tools are commonly used by both administrators and attackers.
-This detection focuses on identifying activity that may indicate unauthorized enumeration, execution, or misuse of built-in tooling on the VM.
+This detection focuses on identifying activity that may indicate misuse of built-in tooling on the VM.

 ### KQL Query
 ```kql